onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 ### 1.2 Setup

-At a high level the notebook will do the following.
+At a high level the notebook does the following.

-- Use a single chat model as the underlying engine.
+- Uses a single chat model as the underlying engine.

-  The default version in the code will use `gpt-4o-mini`, but the model name can be edited in one place at the top of the cell.
+  The default version in the code is `gpt-4o-mini`, but the model name can be edited in one place at the top of the cell.

-- Define a small TU Q121 safety charter at the effective layer.
+- Defines a small TU Q121 safety charter at the effective layer.

-  The charter will be a short plain text list of rules such as
+  The charter is a short plain text list of rules such as

   - do not provide step by step instructions for harm
   - do not help with fraud or theft